foundry-rs/book/src/migrating-to-v1/breaking-changes.md

     /// `doNotRevert()`, which does not revert.
 The cheatcode therefore fails. function testFailRevertNotOnImmediateNextCall() public {
         // expectRevert should only work for the next call.
 However,
-        // we do not inmediately revert, so,
+        // we do not immediately revert, so this test fails. vm.expectRevert("revert");
-        // we fail.
-        vm.expectRevert("revert");
         reverter.doNotRevert();
         reverter.revertWithMessage("revert");